Linear Gauges in SSRS

 Once you select the Range Properties.. option, a new window called Linear Scale Range Properties will be opened to configure the Range scale.
 We have already explained the properties and their Default values of a Range in Gauges article.

-Here, we kept the starting position to 0 and are changing the end position to Sum (Total Sales).
-It means Range will start at 0 and finish at Sum of Total Sales of each Territory.
+Here, we kept the starting position to 0 and changed the end position to Sum (Total Sales).
+The range will start at 0 and finish at the Sum of the Total Sales of each Territory.

 Linear Scale Range Properties 4